sdiehl/wiwinwlh/tutorial.md

 pathological and inefficient way of representing textual data.
 Unfortunately for historical reasons large portions of GHC and Base depend on String.

-The String problem is intrinsically linked with the fact that the default GHC Prelude provides a set of broken defaults that are difficult to change because GHC and the entire ecosystem historically depend on it.
-There are however high performance string libraries that can swapped out for the broken `String` type and we will discuss some ways of working with high-performance and memory efficient replacements.
+The String problem is intrinsically linked to the fact that the default GHC Prelude provides a set of broken defaults that are difficult to change because GHC and the entire ecosystem historically depend on it.
+There are however high performance string libraries that can swapped in for the broken `String` type and we will discuss some ways of working with high-performance and memory efficient replacements.